fitness training and fitness assessment in junior sport

 - Children and youth often view these tests in a negative manner.
 They dislike fitness testing, find it competitive or boring, and often are not motivated and prepared to participate in the various tests and this carries over into future physical activity (Silverman, Keating & Phillips, 2008).

-as the tests were developed for adults (eg. the Multistage Fitness Test was developed for use with elite, adult
+- The appropriateness of some fitness tests for use with children and youth is questionable as the tests were developed for adults (eg. the Multistage Fitness Test was developed for use with elite, adult populations) and a child’s metabolic, cardiopulmonary, thermoregulatory, and perceptual responses to exercise are different from those of adults

 At the conference, we demonstrated how closed and open drills and carefully designed small-sided games can be used for the purpose of conditioning players while practicing movement skills and game-based decision making.
 Day 2 Keynote, Darren Burgess demonstrated how the manipulation of game constraints, such as the size of the small-sided games playing space, can be used for a different conditioning effect.
 He also emphasised warming up with the ball at all levels of game development.
-A persistent theme across the conference was "get the children playing games".
+A persistent theme across the 2014 conference was "get the children playing more games".

 In Conclusion

 Informed by the extant literature, I believe it is much better to focus on teaching young players the game and to focus on physical activity accumulation during practice through the use of practice task design that maximises individual activity.
 This includes an emphasis on game-based training that incorporates different types of small-sided games.
 There is also value in coaches encouraging physical activity outside of formal practice times to help children and youth to achieve the health benefits that derive from accumulated physical activity.
 There is also evidence of the value of this "backyard" game play in the long term development of playing talent as young people engaged in this type of play accumulate additional game-like practice volume typical of the background profile of elite performers.
-Therefore - The best thing coaches (and PE teachers) of junior and youth players can do is to put a ball in their players hands and facilitate play.
+Therefore - The best thing coaches of junior and youth players can do is to put a ball in their players hands and facilitate play.

 australia travel magazine